Marlann Flores

-Marlann Flores (born Marlann Ponciano Flores; February 11, 1993, in San Pedro City, Laguna, Philippines), is a Filipino actress and model.
+Marlann Flores-Santos (born Marlann Ponciano Flores; born February 11, 1993), is a Filipino actress and model.
+She began her acting career in 2010, with several minor television and film roles, and played a regular role on the Imortal television show.
+She appeared in hit movies like No Other Woman and Bride for Rent.
+Marlann also had a major role on the hit television show Dyesebel.
 She is now a freelance artist.

 Early life

-She began her acting career in 2010, with several minor television and film roles, and played a regular role on the Imortal television show.
-She appeared in hit movies like No Other Woman and Bride for Rent.
-Marlann also played the role of Sally in the hit television show Dyesebel.
+Flores was born in San Pedro City, Laguna, Philippines.
+With her parents being divorced, she was their family's breadwinner.
+At the age of 12, she was a street vendor.
+At that age, she was also interested in pursuing a career in film.

 Career

-In 2008, Marlann Flores was entitled Ms. Teen Earth Philippines.
-And in 2009 she won Ms. Teen Earth International held in Singapore.
+In 2008, Flores was entitled Ms. Teen Earth Philippines.
+And in 2009 she won Ms. Teen Earth International.

 She was one of the talents of Star Magic and was under contract with ABS-CBN.

 In 2010, she appeared as Marlann, a rich teenager, in Gimik 2010.
-She also portrayed the role of Olive/Olivia in the supernatural-fantasy horror TV series, Imortal, In the series' plot, she was a human who was turned into a vampire by her lover Gael and at the same time, resurrected her dead body.
-She was one of the thirty young stars that took part in Camp Nivea, a three-day event that features modelling and fashion, and skills that a rising star would need.
+She also portrayed the role of Olive/Olivia in the supernatural-fantasy horror TV series, Imortal, a human who was turned into a vampire by her lover Gael and at the same time, resurrected her dead body.

 In 2011, Marlann started to appear in Maalaala Mo Kaya.
 She performed the role of a young girl named Karen in the episode "Bibliya" along with Martin Del Rosario, Mercedes Cabral and Ian Veneracion.
-She also appeared in No Other Woman as Charmaine's sister.
-She appeared in Won't Last A Day Without You with Gerald Anderson and Sarah Geronimo.
+She also appeared in the films No Other Woman as Charmaine's sister, and in Won't Last A Day Without You with Gerald Anderson and Sarah Geronimo.

-In 2012, she appeared in the Maalaala Mo Kaya episode "Kurtina" as a girl who agrees to live with a guy named Akhmed(JM De Guzman) for seven hundred pesos.
+In 2012, Flores appeared in the Maalaala Mo Kaya episode "Kurtina" as a girl who agrees to live with a guy named Akhmed (JM De Guzman) for 700 pesos.
+In 2014, appeared in the film Maybe this Time.

-She transferred from ABS-CBN to GMA Network in 2016 and is currently a mainstay in the sitcom Hay, Bahay! playing the character of household helper, Bolina.
+Flores then transferred from ABS-CBN to GMA Network in 2016, as she wanted to explore new opportunities.
+She appeared regularly on the sitcom Hay, Bahay! playing the character of household helper, Bolina.
+She also became one of the hosts of Day Off, was an online correspondent for Encantadia Session, and made a guest appearance on Bubble Gang.

+Personal life

+Since 2022, Flores has been married to Bryan Santos, an actor who she met on the set of Imortal, and is also a former member of the vocal group Harana.
+Santos is also the nephew of former ABS-CBN executive Charo Santos-Concio and Star Cinema head Malou Santos.
+They have a daughter, Mikaela.